Internal Medicine Research Events

 UC Davis Kidney Research Day

 Kidney Research Day is an annual event sponsored by the Department of Internal Medicine, Division of Nephrology at the University of California, Davis Health.
 This annual event aims to foster and promote research on kidney diseases, as well as, interdisciplinary research between various divisions within the Department of Internal Medicine and outside departments across both Sacramento and Davis campuses.
 The focus of the 2019 Kidney Research Day will be on "Global and Public Health".

 Liver Research Day is an annual event sponsored by the Division of Gastroenterology and Hepatology within the Department of Internal Medicine, at the University of California, Davis School of Medicine.
 This annual event promotes research and fosters collaboration across the UC Davis campus through an interdisciplinary symposium on a selected topic of liver disease.

 UC Davis Lung Research Day

 Lung Research Day is an annual event sponsored by the Department of Internal Medicine, Division of Pulmonary, Critical Care and Sleep Medicine at the University of California, Davis Health.
 This annual event aims to promote research on a selected topic of pulmonary disease and foster interdisciplinary collaboration across the UC Davis campus.
-The focus of the 2018 Lung Research Day will be “Pulmonary Fibrosis: Bench to Bedside.”
+The focus of the 2019 Lung Research Day will be “Innate predisposition and environmental triggers of COPD".